wmt-terminology-task/wmt-terminology-task.github.io/index.md

 ## How to submit:

-Before you submit, please make sure your submission follows the [submission format](#submission-format).
+Before you submit, please make sure your submission follows the submission format (example [here](https://drive.google.com/drive/folders/11YqeDAgJVOflw4npcaEZ0itKMh5nUwJ1?usp=sharing)).
 You can run your translation files through a validation script, which is now available [here](https://drive.google.com/file/d/12_uzUVUJAppN5PQLo1Uh8TK9UcwV0AfW/view?usp=sharing).

 Your translations should be submitted through [this form](https://forms.gle/ziS7v3r9kxW5xJSx6).